Choose the experimental features you want to try

 Labelling

-Marketing of the products governed by this Directive must comply with the Directive on the labelling and presentation of foodstuffs .
+Marketing of the products governed by this directive must comply with Regulation (EU) No 1169/2011 on the labelling of foodstuffs (see summary).
 The labelling on preserved milk must state:

 • the percentage of fat-free dried milk extract (for the different types of partially dehydrated milk);